I moved to Da Nang from the USA in 2018. I visit Hoi An regularly on my motorbike for coffee, to eat, or to explore.

 There are five main bridges crossing over the Han River.
 They all have elevated sidewalks, so you can easily cross over and admire the river views.
 The views are outstanding, especially from the central bridges like the Dragon Bridge and the Han River Bridge to its north.
 You can see up and down the Han River and the Son Tra Mountain.

 I personally like the beaches in Da Nang better than Hoi An.
 My Khe Beach is one of the best beaches in Vietnam.
-It has numerous swimming areas and is right across the street from many hotel options (like the TMS Hotel Da Nang Beach), restaurants, convenience stores, bars, and coffee shops.
+It has numerous swimming areas and is right across the street from many hotel options, like the TMS Hotel Da Nang Beach (Agoda / Booking), restaurants, convenience stores, bars, and coffee shops.
 The Vietnamese swim in the evenings, so during the day, most beaches are relatively quiet.

 My Khe Beach and the other beach areas of Da Nang are far more convenient than Hoi An’s beach areas.
 The two cities aren’t really comparable in this regard.
-Da Nang is the better destination for a beach holiday.
+But Hoi An’s An Bang Beach and Cua Dai Beach are far more chill and laidback.

 The My An area near My Khe Beach is a great place to stay.
 I first stayed here when I moved to Da Nang in 2018.
-I stayed at the Starlet Hotel, which has since been changed to Angel Hotels Beach Da Nang.
+I stayed at the Starlet Hotel, which has since been changed to Angel Hotels Beach Da Nang (Agoda / Booking).
 This is a great location near the beach.

 Alternatively, you can head slightly north along the coastline into Son Tra, which is quieter and less touristy but has numerous beachside accommodations.
 At the time of writing this article, I live in Son Tra.

-The Sala Danang is an excellent hotel near the beach in Son Tra.
+The Sala Danang Beach (Agoda / Booking) is an excellent hotel near the beach in Son Tra.
 I stayed here for about a week.
 It’s a great location and has an excellent breakfast buffet.
+Here’s my Sala Danang review article.

 Another great area to stay in Da Nang is Hai Chau, which is across the Han River in the city.
 If you stay in Hai Chau, you’ll want to be on or near Bach Dang Street or Tran Phu Street.